Instructional Design for e-Learning - NEW!

 Save 10% when you register a minimum of 8 weeks before the workshop.
 Quote EARLYBIRD10

 This workshop will provide you with a sound instructional design process for designing performance-based asynchronous e-learning, regardless of which authoring tool you use.
-You’ll learn how to select presentation and application methods that will engage your learners and increase retention, which type of e-learning interaction is most effective for each method, how to use one of three storyboarding options to capture the details of your course design, and so much more!
+You’ll learn how to select presentation and application methods, along with suitable media, that will engage your learners and increase retention.
+You’ll also be introduced to a variety of tools to create interactivity with your chosen methods and media, discover how to use one of three storyboarding options to capture the details of your course design, and so much more!

 YOU MAY ALSO BE INTERESTED IN...